Graphic Organizer Templates: A teacher's guide

 There are many reasons why teachers like to use graphic organizers when teaching students how to write:

-1) Students learn more effectively by organizing ideas visually rather than verbally.
+1) Students learn more effectively by organising ideas visually rather than verbally.
 This makes sense because our brains process visual stimuli faster than verbal ones.
 When students create a picture out of words, they are forced to think about what each term means individually instead of just thinking about the whole sentence.
 The result is that they remember the material better after creating the structure.

 2) Using graphic organizers forces students to make connections between different parts of the paper.
 For example, if I ask my student to draw a Venn diagram showing where he/she has learned about the topic from his/her textbook, then I am forcing him/her to connect all these pieces together into one coherent piece.
 If I were only asking them to list everything without connecting anything, then there would not be much learning going on.